godaddy/godaddy.github.io/_posts/2018-10-02-mocking-soap-apis-in-functional-tests-using-nock.md

 ## Mocking REST service

-Considering the service under development has an endpoint `/user` which returns `fullname` derived from the response of the dependent service, the test snippet would be:
+Assume the service under development has an endpoint `/user` which returns `fullname` derived from the response of the dependent service, the test snippet would be: